Discreet Confidential Consultation (213) 374-3952

 A person arrested for aggravated assault may be able to post a bond.
 In Los Angeles, if it's a state case, an individual can often get a bond.
 All crimes in Los Angeles have a specific bail that the judges have set in place.

-The police will bail on a person based on the booked charges, but a judge has the final say on the exact bail amount.
+The police will bail a person based on the booked charges, but a judge has the final say on the exact bail amount.
 A defense attorney can strategize with and prepare an aggressive argument on their client's behalf to try and get the lowest possible bail.

-What Happens If Victim Recants Allegations?
+What Happens If the Victim Recants Allegations?

-The alleged victim generally does not control whether a case is filed or dropped even if they recant allegations of aggravated sexual assault.
+The alleged victim generally does not control whether a case is filed or dropped, even if they recant allegations of aggravated sexual assault.
 When aggravated sex crimes are involved, prosecutors are not likely to listen to the alleged victim.

 They're going to try to protect the alleged victim regardless of whether or not they want the case prosecuted.
 The prosecutors control the case, and it's ultimately up to them to move forward with a sexual assault case.